 When shopping for the Zygocactus, you might find it under the name Holiday cactus, Thanksgiving cactus, or the Christmas cactus.
 The names present a kind of theme but you might wonder what each of these mean, especially if they are sometimes grouped together under the Zygocactus name.

 They do, after all, belong to the same Schlumbergera plant family and they also look alike.
 The main differentiating factor is the period in which the plant blooms.
-The Christmas cactus for example, flowers in December.
+The Christmas cactus for example, flowers in December in the America's and that is why it is known as the Christmas cactus.

 Christmas Cactus Plant Features

 The Zygocactus is a tropical succulent – the leaves are fleshy and green and then have stems which reach out, holding the flowers on their tip.
-The flowers of this succulent usually bloom around October or November and sometimes keep producing flowers into and after Christmas.
-That is why it is sometimes called the Christmas cactus.
+The flowers of this succulent usually bloom around late Autumn to early Spring.

 However, Zygocactus isn't a real cactus – the kind that we usually find living in the desert.
 It is native to South America where it calls the jungle its home, living in moist soil.
 As far as succulents go, this one is not drought tolerant.